johnand517/drl_dqn_navigation/README.md

 As we march through this process, we use a decaying greedy-epsilon parameter that is set to start by favoring randomly chosen actions during initial training, and slowly diminishing to favor the best possible action as we complete more training steps.

 We also include Double DQN as part of our learning process, which stabilizes our learning by calculating our estimated best action from the next state using the local q network, and using those actions to calculate estimated next state reward from our target q network see [ref: Double DQN Paper](https://arxiv.org/abs/1509.06461).

+Hyperparameters used for this approach are provided in the hyperparameters.py file, and our neural network configuration is provided in the models.py module.

+## Current results

+Through applying the above learning agent, we are able to achieve a maximal score for a given run of just under 17 bananas.
+The results of our scores through successive training episodes are as shown:

 ## Areas for improvement